Difference Between Content Management vs Knowledge Management

 What is Content Management?

-- Creation of content using different sources, different writers, methods and technologies.
+- Content creation using different sources, writers, methods, and technologies.

-- Publishing the content which is making the content available to be viewed online for audiences.
+- After publishing the content, the content is available online to audiences.

 - Removal and deletion of content.

-Managing content is not enough to access the correct version of a document and to record the same document is important.
-The management of content is important in order to achieve business goals.
-An organizations content management is a very systematic assortment and organization of information that is going to be used to attain and acquire business goals.
-In more simple language content management is neither a single technology nor is it a methodology and neither is it a particular process it, in fact, is an amazing combination of the tools, methods and strategies in order to use the delivered information that has been captured, managed, stored and preserved in supporting the very important organizational process through the entire lifecycle of the content.
+Managing content is not enough to access the correct version of a document, and recording the same document is important.
+In simpler language, content management is neither a single technology nor a methodology nor a particular process.
+It is an amazing combination of tools, methods, and strategies in order to use the delivered information that has been captured, managed, stored, and preserved in supporting the very important organizational process through the entire lifecycle of the content.

-And these documents are not easy to manage hence the entire process had to be arranged as a content management system.
-Information is a lot to handle because it has increased over time due to different streams of sources these sources are the web, the thumb drive, cloud, smartphones and other sources.
-The huge inflow has of data and documents have made structuring and managing it a necessity because only structured and managed information can be defined appropriately.
+These documents are not easy to manage.
+Hence, the entire process must be arranged as a content management system.
+Information is a lot to handle because it has increased over time due to different streams of sources.
+These sources are the web, the thumb drive, the cloud, smartphones, and others.
+The huge inflow of data and documents is necessary for accurately structuring and managing the information.

 What is Knowledge Management?

-The above explanations are pretty precise and to the point, however, Duhon in 1998 defined knowledge management as an approach in a discipline that has an integrated approach to recognizes, incarcerate, calculate, repossess and of course share of information assets.
-These assets are information assets that are stuffed with knowledge for the audiences this includes different databases, important and relevant documents, policies and procedures of the company and the organizations, the older expertise that have not been captured along with the individual worker’s experience.
+Duhon, in 1998, defined knowledge management as an approach in a discipline that has an integrated approach to recognize, incarcerate, calculate, repossess, and share information assets.
+This information is a valuable asset with knowledge for the audiences.
+This includes different databases, important and relevant documents, policies, and procedures of the company and the organizations, revamping the older expertise, and the individual worker’s experience.

-In today’s knowledge economy creation and diffusion of knowledge have become most important to fight competition.
-Compared to other valuable commodities knowledge possess other characteristics that are absurd for example:
+In today’s knowledge economy, the creation and diffusion of knowledge have become the most important to fight competition.
+Compared to other valuable commodities, knowledge possess other characteristics that are absurd, for example:

-- Using up the knowledge does not consume knowledge.
+- Using up knowledge does not consume knowledge.

 - Knowledge is not a loss if transferred to someone else.

-- The ability to use knowledge is scared however knowledge is in abundance.
+- The ability to use knowledge is scary.
+However, knowledge is in abundance.

 - The knowledge of the organization walks out of the office as and when their day at work ends.

-Knowledge management can also be explained as an on purpose and a very systematic synchronization of a company’s employees, its processes, technology and the entire structure of the organization for adding value reusing and innovating knowledge.
-Achieving this coordination is possible only sharing, creating and of course applying knowledge and also through adding valuable lessons learned and its best practices to the memory of the organization in order to continue the best organizational learning.
+Knowledge management is an on-purpose and systematic synchronization of a company’s employees, processes, technology, and the entire organization structure for adding value, reusing, and innovating knowledge.
+This coordination is possible only by sharing, creating, applying knowledge, and adding valuable lessons.
+And its best practices to the memory of the organization in order to continue the best organizational learning.

 Head To Head Comparison Of Content Management vs Knowledge Management

-Now that you understand the terms let us understand the difference between the two.
-Yes, you are right there is a difference between the two even though both offer tools to manage and share information yet they are still different in a number of ways.
-And the differences are very conceptual between the two simply because the differences are subtle and not blatant only because they have different perceptions of information.
+Now that you understand the terms, let us understand the difference between the two.
+Yes, you are right.
+There is a difference between the two.
+Even though both offer tools to manage and share information, they are still different in several ways.
+And the differences are very conceptual between the two simply because they are subtle and not blatant only because they have different perceptions of information.